Good things take time and now the time has finally come:

 On May 15, 2009 the GDCh and the Faculty of Chemistry and Mineralogy at the University of Leipzig paid tribute to the groundbreaking work of Ernst Beckmann (1853-1923) in physical and synthetic organic chemistry.

 Max Planck Institute for Coal Research Mülheim / Ruhr

-Karl Ziegler was co-founder in 1946 and first president of the GDCh until 1951.
-The GDCh awards the awards given by his daughter, Dr. Marianne Witte, the Karl Ziegler Prize and the Karl Ziegler Prize.
+Karl Ziegler was a co-founder of the GDCh in 1946 and first president until 1951.
+The GDCh awards the awards given by his daughter, Dr. Marianne Witte, the Karl Ziegler Award and the Karl Ziegler Young Scientist Award.

 Brochure to download Altes Chemisches Institut der Philipps-Universität Marburg Hans Meerwein (1879 - 1965) carried out fundamental work in the field of synthetic and mechanistic organic chemistry in this building.
 The discovery of the interim occurrence of carbenium ions was groundbreaking for the understanding of the course of organic chemical reactions.
 Many of the reactions he studied today bear his name, such as: B. the Wagner-Meerwein rearrangement.
 The later Nobel Prize winners in chemistry, Hans Fischer, Adolf Butenandt, Otto Hahn, Karl Ziegler and Georg Wittig also worked here as students and young scientists.
 Program of the festive event on September 1st, 2006.